Wolfgang Schnur

-Wolfgang Schnur (8 June 1944 – 16 January 2016) was an East German civil rights lawyer and a longtime informer of the dreaded East German secret service Stasi.
+Wolfgang Schnur (8 June 1944 – 16 January 2016) was an East German civil rights lawyer and a longtime informer of the East German Stasi.
 He was closely involved with the Association of Evangelical Churches ("Bund der Evangelischen Kirchen" / BEK) and worked on many of the cases in which the BEK's leading figures were involved.
 He also became well networked, on more than one level, with the country's political establishment.

 East Germany was a one-party dictatorship.
 During the 1970s and 1980s, the churches increasingly provided an outlet for alternative political views which, under a more decentralised system, would have been expressed through an effective multi-party parliamentary structure.
-Schnur was a founding member of the oppositional "Demokratischer Aufbruch" (loosely "Democratic Awakening" / DA) in October 1989.
+Schnur was a founding member of the oppositional "Demokratischer Aufbruch" (DA, loosely "Democratic Awakening") in October 1989.
 He was one of the "new party" leadership team's most attractive and dynamic members: over the next few months there was talk of Wolfgang Schnur becoming prime minister in a new genuinely democratic German Democratic Republic.
 In February 1990 he appointed Angela Merkel as a press spokeswoman, the start of a remarkable political career.
 Wolfgang Schnur's political career had peaked, however.
 On 8 March 1990 he rejected allegations that he had been a Stasi informer.
 On 14 March 1990, less than a week before East Germany's first (and only) free parliamentary election, it was reported that Schnur had resigned from the presidency of Democratic Awakening.
 He was expelled from the party the next day.